leahcimali/CFL-Evaluation-of-labels-and-quantity-skew/README.md

     Description: The number of communication rounds in federated learning.

-    Possible Values: Any positive integer (e.g., 100, 00).
+    Possible Values: Any positive integer (e.g., 10, 100).

 seed

     Description: The random seed for reproducibility.
+Affect the data distribution of clients.

     Possible Values: Any integer (e.g., 4, 13).